Skip to main content

 Don't overlook the power of a good email newsletter design.
 Learn how to leverage newsletter templates to improve click‑through rates.

 Design goes a long way when it comes to email newsletters.
-The design of your email will impact not only if it gets read, but also how the reader engages with it.
+The design of your email can positively or negatively impact every aspect of your email marketing efforts.
 A beautifully designed email newsletter that is formatted correctly and easy to navigate will have a much higher chance of being read than a wordy, overcrowded email.

 So before you click that send button and send out an email newsletter to your entire contact list, you need to ensure your email newsletter design looks good, and you can use email newsletter templates to help.